 About Unexpected Records

 Amsterdam based label Unexpected Records was established in March 2001 by composer/producer Perquisite, at that time 18 years of age.
-The main purpose of the label was, and still is, to release original, authentic music, with a focus on hip-hop, jazz and other groove based music.
-Over the years, Unexpected Records has had the pleasure to collaborate with various labels and distributors worldwide, including PIAS/Roughtrade, RushHour and Epitaph in Europe, P-Vine in Japan, MusicAroma in Korea and ANTI in the United States.
+The main purpose of the label was, and still is, to release original, mostly groove-based music - covering a wide range of genres during its existence.
+Over the years, Unexpected Records has had the pleasure to collaborate with various labels and distributors worldwide, including PIAS, RushHour and Epitaph in Europe, P-Vine in Japan, MusicAroma in Korea and ANTI in the United States.
 Being the director and curator of Unexpected Records, Perquisite not only releases his own music through the label, but also the work of artists he finds to fit the Unexpected sound.